The best workout helps you to reach a fitness goal fast

 The problem with many workouts is that they do not match the fitness goal of a trainee.
 The workout may seem to fit but does not use the correct exercises or progressive overload.
 Sometimes the goal is too vague to determine the best workout.
 For example, wanting to build big muscles is a vague goal.
 This type of plan makes it difficult to determine the best workout.
 The best workout provides you with the perfect task to complete the goal.

-The process‐ and outcome‐focused programs produced similar subjective experiences, but the process‐focused program was associated with greater workout attendance, more adoption of supplemental weight‐loss strategies, and higher completion of the program requirements.
+The process‐ and outcome‐focused programs produced similar subjective experiences.
+Still, the process‐focused program was associated with greater workout attendance, more adoption of supplemental weight‐loss strategies, and higher completion of the program requirements.

 Here is a list of fitness enthusiasts’ top fitness goals according to the IDEA Personal Trainer Journal: